Best Health Insurance for Physicians in 2025 (Find the Top 10 Companies Here)

 Pros

-- Affordable Plans: Travelers provides rates starting at $159 for minimum coverage, offering good value and cost-effective options for physicians.
+- Affordable Plans: Travelers’ monthly rates start at $159, offering physicians good value and cost-effective options.

-- Flexible Plan Choices: With the help of Travelers, Physicians can easily customize their plans to suit their healthcare needs and preferences.
+- Flexible Plan Choices: With the help of Travelers, physicians can easily customize their plans to suit their healthcare needs.

 Cons